-Firefighting services are provided 24 hours a day by the Greenville Fire Department.
+Fire Protection and Emergency Medical Services - Firefighting services are provided 24 hours a day by the Greenville Fire Department.
 To report a fire, call 911.
-The City of Greenville Fire Department Fire Marshall's Office conducts inspections of facilities and enforces state fire-safety regulations.
+The City of Greenville Fire Department, Fire Marshall's Office conducts inspections of facilities and enforces state fire-safety regulations.
 Greenville County EMS provides advanced life support for emergencies occurring at this campus.

-• The Fire Marshal for the City of Greenville is Tristan Johnson.
+The Fire Marshal for the City of Greenville is Tristan Johnson.
 The City of Greenville Fire Department is located at 206 South Main St., Greenville, SC 29602 and can be reached at 864-467-4450.

-University Center Of Greenville (Greenville, South Carolina) Law Enforcement
+University Center Of Greenville (Greenville, South Carolina)

-The University Center of Greenville campus is located at 225 S. Pleasantburg Drive (McAlister Square).
+Law Enforcement - The University Center of Greenville campus is located at 225 S. Pleasantburg Drive (McAlister Square).
 In addition to Clemson University, six other universities are partners in the University Center of Greenville: University of South Carolina-Upstate, Furman University, Greenville Technical College, Anderson University, South Carolina State University and the University of South Carolina.
 Law enforcement services are provided on this campus by the Greenville Technical College Police Department.
-The Greenville Technical College Police Department may be reached by calling 864-250-8911 or 864-250-8150.
 The Greenville Technical College Police Department may also be reached at the following cellphone number: 864-419-9966.
 Greenville Technical College police officers are certified by the South Carolina Criminal Justice Academy and commissioned by the Office of the Governor with full arrest powers.
 Greenville Technical College police officers work closely with local, state and federal police agencies, and they maintain direct radio contact with the Greenville Police Department.

-• To facilitate the preparation of a Timely Warning, individuals should contact the Clemson University Police Department, main campus security authorities or the following additional onsite campus security authorities to report criminal offenses:
+• To facilitate the preparation of a Timely Warning, individuals should contact the Clemson University Police Department, main campus security authorities or the following additional onsite campus security authorities to report criminal offenses.